JaDogg/JaDogg/README.md

 ### Hi there 👋

 I am both a professional Software Engineer (M.Sc.) and a self taught programmer.
 I have worked in the software industry since 2013 December (from startups, mid-size to very large cooperations).
 I have been using computers since 1999 (8 years old).
-I taught myself programming in 2005 and I have been programming ever since.
+I taught myself programming in 2005 (with no access to internet) and I have been programming ever since.